Moving to gorgona, Panama

 When we asked people what advice they would give someone preparing to move to gorgona, they said:

 "Before moving to Gorgona, Panama, expats should know that the official language is Spanish, so it would be beneficial to learn some basic phrases or take a language course.
 The currency used in Panama is the US dollar, which can make financial transitions easier for American expats.
 Gorgona is known for its beautiful beaches and tropical climate, with temperatures typically ranging from 75 to 90 degrees Fahrenheit year-round.
 However, there is a rainy season from May to November, which can bring heavy rainfall and humidity.
 The cost of living in Gorgona is generally lower than in many Western countries, but it can vary depending on lifestyle and personal preferences.
 Housing is relatively affordable, with options ranging from apartments to beachfront homes.
 Healthcare in Panama is of a high standard, with many doctors speaking English.
 However, it's recommended to have comprehensive health insurance as medical costs can be high.
 Gorgona is a small town, so while it offers tranquility and a slower pace of life, it may not provide all the amenities and entertainment options of a larger city.
 However, the capital city of Panama, Panama City, is only about an hour's drive away.
 Public transportation in Gorgona is limited, so having a car can be beneficial.
 However, driving in Panama can be challenging due to aggressive local driving habits and poor road conditions in some areas.
 Panama has a friendly relationship with foreigners and the process of obtaining a visa or residency is straightforward compared to other countries.
 However, it's recommended to hire a local attorney to navigate the legal process.
 Finally, it's important to note that while Panama is generally safe, like any other place, it has crime.
-Expats should take standard precautions to protect their personal safety and belongings," commented one expat who made the move to gorgona.
+Expats should take standard precautions to protect their personal safety and belongings," said one expat in gorgona.

 How do I find a place to live in gorgona?